AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 The algorithm works by:

-- Building a digraph with only one root strongly connected component.
+- Building a digraph with only one root strongly connected component(SCC).
 - Assigning arc weights using graph-theoretic rules.
 - Simulating the coupled nonlinear system.
 - Verifying synchronization through pairwise distance decay.